Rolf Dudley-Williams: Politics

-At the 1950 general election, Williams was Conservative candidate for Brierley Hill in Staffordshire but lost to Labour.
+At the 1950 general election, Williams was a Conservative candidate for Brierley Hill in Staffordshire but lost to Labour.
 He was then selected for Exeter, a Conservative held seat, and won it at the 1951 general election.

 Parliament

 While Williams concentrated on the aircraft industry and the RAF, he also introduced his own Private Member's Bill to extend the legal protection against poaching in 1952.
 During the December 1954 controversy over Rudolph Cartier's television adaptation of Nineteen Eighty-Four by George Orwell, Williams was one of five Conservative MPs who jointly tabled a motion in the House of Commons that attacked "the tendency, evident in recent British Broadcasting Corporation television programmes, notably on Sunday evenings, to pander to sexual and sadistic tastes".

 Williams' campaign to retain his seat at the 1955 general election was helped by Sir Frank Whittle, who had attempted to convert Williams to socialism while at Cranwell but was forcefully opposed to nationalisation after his treatment by Labour ministers in the 1940s.
 After his re-election, Williams advocated a hawkish approach to Egypt on the Suez issue, and supported police crackdowns on demonstrations for nuclear disarmament.

 He served as a Parliamentary Private Secretary to the Secretary of State for War in 1958, and to the Minister of Agriculture from 1960 to 1964.
 From the 1960s he made a specialism of opposing other MPs' Private Members' Bills, especially from Labour MPs.
 He helped Winston Churchill take his seat when Churchill made a rare appearance in the House of Commons chamber in 1963.
 On 29 June 1964 he adopted the new surname of Dudley-Williams by Deed Poll.
 He was created a baronet of the City and County of the City of Exeter on 2 July 1964.